takisrs/dolphin-wormhole/README.md

 # Send with Magic Wormhole
 ## Dolphin Service Menu

-Adds an option to dolphin content menu to send a file with magic wormhole [https://github.com/warner/magic-wormhole]
+Adds an option to dolphin context menu to send a file with magic wormhole [https://github.com/warner/magic-wormhole]